 The fact that most members of such communities raise their children within the same socio-political milieu, and deviance can be met with disapproval, we can see that there is a certain expectation to adhere to these unwritten, non-material social norms.

 The term chivalry originated as an informal code of conduct for knights of the middle ages who were expected to be honorable, courageous, possess integrity, and cultivate gentlemanly attributes (Keen, 2005).

-While each of these are highly personal attributes, within certain social settings they are expected to be cultivated by all members of that society.
+While each of these is a highly personal attribute, within certain social settings, they are expected to be cultivated by all members of that society.

 For instance, Army officers in modern armed forces of almost all nations are expected to be chivalrous.
 Chivalry then becomes a non-material social fact of the officer corps of the armed forces.